Inca kancha

 A kancha is an Inca rectangular or trapezoidal walled enclosure composed of single-room buildings that face onto a common open courtyard or inner patio in the middle of the enclosure.
 Kanchas are widespread in the Inca Empire and normally have only one entrance gate.
 An Inca kancha includes constructions intended for a single function: housing, temples, palaces.
-In Cusco, the capital of the Empire there existed many kanchas, among them the Coricancha, the Sun temple, the Hatunkancha that housed aqllawasi the house of the acclas (chosen women of the sun) and Amarukancha, the large hall facing the main square called Huakaypata.
+In Cusco, the capital of the Empire there existed many kanchas, among them the Coricancha, the Sun temple, the Hatunkancha that housed aqllawasi the house of the acllas (chosen women of the sun) and Amarukancha, the large hall facing the main square called Huakaypata.
 Other notable kanchas are found in Ollantaytambo and Patallaqta.